cue-lang/cuelang.org/content/docs/tour/types/defs/en.md

 ---
-title: "Definitions"
+title: Definitions
-weight: 80
+weight: 90
 ---

-A definition, indicated by an identifier starting with `#` or `_#`, defines values that are not output when converting a configuration to a concrete value.
-They are used to define schema against which concrete values can be validated.

-Structs defined by definitions are implicitly closed.
+In CUE, schemas are typically written as **definitions**.
+A definition is a field whose identifier starts with `#` or `_#`.

+Because CUE knows that definitions are used for validation, they aren't output as data.\
+It's normal for definitions to specify fields that don't have concrete values, such as types.

+A definition also tells CUE the complete set of allowed fields in a struct.\
+Referring to a definition **closes** any structs and lists recursively.
+Structs and lists can be left **open** using `...`.

-{{{with code "en" "definitions"}}}
+{{{with code "en" "tour"}}}
-exec cue eval -ic defs.cue
+exec cue eval -ic file.cue
-cmp stdout result.txt
+cmp stdout out
--- defs.cue --
+-- file.cue --
-msg: "Hello \(#Name)!"
+message: "Hello, \(#Name)!"
 #Name:   "world"

 #A: {
-	field: int
+	n: int
+	// Uncomment this to allow any field.
+	// ...
 }

-a: #A & {field: 3}
+valid: #A & {n: 3}
-err: #A & {feild: 3}
+invalid: #A & {N: 3}
--- result.txt --
+-- out --
-msg: "Hello world!"
+message: "Hello, world!"
-a: {
+valid: {
-    field: 3
+    n: 3
 }
-err: {
+invalid: {
-    field: int
+    n: int
-    feild: _|_ // err.feild: field not allowed
+    N: _|_ // invalid.N: field not allowed
 }
 {{{end}}}